 Along with these true and trusted personal friends, we have been fortunate to have won the spiritual friendship of thousands of like-minded people throughout the world.
 We have a large and growing circle of friends who believe in the ideas and ideals of our Institute; who invest generously in our work; who are partners in the Institute’s efforts.
 Through our shared religious vision, all of us are making a stand for a better, more intelligent, more diverse, more compassionate Orthodox Judaism…a better Judaism for all Jews and for society as a whole.

-As we approach our 11th anniversary milestone, I express my deep and abiding gratitude to the friends who have stood with us faithfully.
+As we celebrate our 16th anniversary milestone, I express my deep and abiding gratitude to the friends who have stood with us faithfully.
 I thank personal friends for being there for us, as I hope we have been here for them.
 I thank our large community of spiritual friends—Institute members and supporters—who have joined us shoulder to shoulder in our important work.

-I thank Board members of the Institute for their friendship, leadership and support: Isaac Ainetchi, Rabbi Hayyim Angel, Andre Guenoun, John Lewin and Stephen Neuwirth.
+I thank Board members of the Institute for their friendship, leadership and support: Isaac Ainetchi, Rabbi Hayyim Angel, Daniel Cohen, Andre Guenoun, Nugzari Jakobishvili and Gilles Sion.
+We remember with love and respect our late Board member Stephen Neuwirth, of blessed memory.
 I thank Alan Shamoon and the Apple Bank for Savings for making office space available to our Institute.
-I thank the supporters of our Institute's Fundraising Campaign, listed on the Scroll of Honor: https://www.jewishideas.org/scrollofhonor

-I thank the Institute’s talented staff for their remarkable work: Rabbi Hayyim Angel, National Scholar; Andre Guenoun, Business Manager; Ronda Angel Arking, Managing Editor; Laurynn Lowe, Website Manager; Ben Motola, Creative Director; and David Olivestone, Production Manager of Conversations.
+I thank the Institute’s talented staff for their remarkable work: Rabbi Hayyim Angel, National Scholar; Andre Guenoun, Business Manager; Ronda Angel Arking, Managing Editor; Laurynn Lowe, Website Manager; and David Olivestone, Production Manager of Conversations.